 [1] Section 1303 of the ICRA provides: "The privilege of the writ of habeas corpus shall be available to any person, in a court of the United States, to test the legality of his detention by order of an Indian tribe."
 25 U.S.C. § 1303.
 The term "detention" in the statute must be interpreted similarly to the "in custody" requirement in other habeas contexts.
 See Moore v.
 Nelson, 270 F.3d 789, 791 (9th Cir.
 2001) ("There is no reason to conclude that the requirement of 'detention' set forth in the Indian Civil Rights Act § 1303 is any more lenient than the requirement of 'custody' set forth in the other habeas statutes." (citation omitted)).
+Further, "[g]iven the often vast gulf between tribal traditions and those with which federal courts are more intimately familiar, the judiciary should not rush to create causes of action that would intrude on these delicate matters."
+Santa Clara Pueblo, 436 U.S. at 72 n.32.

 Therefore, an ICRA habeas petition is only proper when the petitioner is in custody.
 Id. at 791 (explaining the custody requirement).

 We have also held that a litigant must first exhaust tribal remedies before properly bringing a petition for writ of habeas corpus.
 Selam, 134 F.3d at 953-54 (explaining the exhaustion requirement); see also Felix S. Cohen, Handbook of Federal Indian Law § 9.09 (2005).
 Even when a federal court has jurisdiction over a claim, if the claim arises in Indian country, the court is required to "stay its hand" until the party has exhausted all available tribal remedies.
 Cohen, Handbook of Federal Indian Law § 7.04 (citing Iowa Mut.
 Ins.
 Co. v.
 LaPlante, 480 U.S. 9, 16 (1987); Nat'l Farmers Union Ins.
 Cos. v.
 Crow Tribe, 471 U.S. 845, 857 (1985)).
-"The Supreme Court's policy of nurturing tribal self-government strongly discourages federal courts from assuming jurisdiction over unexhausted claims."
+"The Supreme Court's policy of nurturing tribal selfgovernment strongly discourages federal courts from assuming jurisdiction over unexhausted claims."
 Selam, 134 F.3d at 953.
 There is authority for relaxing the exhaustion requirement where the party can show that exhaustion would be futile or that tribal courts offer no adequate remedy.
 See id. at 954.

-[2] Therefore, "all federal courts addressing the issue mandate that two prerequisites be satisfied before they will hear a habeas petition filed under the IRCA: [(1)] The petitioner must be in custody, and [(2)] the petitioner must first exhaust tribal remedies."
+[2] Therefore, "all federal courts addressing the issue mandate that two prerequisites be satisfied before they will hear a habeas petition filed under the IRCA: [(1)] The petitioner must be in custody, and [(2)] the petitioner must first exhaust tribal remedies.").
 Cohen, Handbook of Federal Indian Law § 9.09 & § 9.09 n.280.
 We therefore have no jurisdiction to hear a petitioner's claim for habeas corpus, unless both of these conditions are met.
+Any expansion of this jurisdiction must come from Congress, not by decision of this court.